cytoscape/cytoscape.js/documentation/md/intro.md

     * ES5 and canvas support are required, and feature detection is used for optional performance enhancements.
     * Browsers circa 2012 support ES5 fully: IE10, Chrome 23, Firefox 21, Safari 6 ([caniuse](https://caniuse.com/#feat=es5))
     * Browsers with partial but sufficient ES5 support also work, such as IE9 and Firefox 4.
     * The documentation and examples are not optimised for old browsers, although the library itself is.
+Some demos may not work in old browsers in order to keep the demo code simple.
   * Module systems
     * ES modules
     * UMD